MordorWide/ConquestServerContainer/README.md

 * Each server should should get an individual `Dedicated.xml` server configuration.
 * The port forwarding (default `11900:11900`) should match the port defined in the `Dedicated.xml` or `Dedicated_DLC.xml` file.
 * Set `SHUFFLE_LEVELS=1` to shuffle the level order at the startup of the server.
+* Set `OCR_SERVER_ERROR=1` to use OCR-based error logging for encountered server errors.

 3. Launch the dedicated server.
 ```bash
 docker compose up -d
 ```

-3. Track the server by:
+4. Track the server log with:
 ```bash
 docker compose logs -f
 ```